ucsdsysnet/Rosebud/README.md

 Note that each of these directories have the rtl for the Verilog code, c for the program code, tb for simulations, and python if there are some scripts to generate the Verilog code.

-To connect any accelerator to a RSU, you can use the Verilog interface provided in the accelerator wrapper, for example fpga_src/accel/ip_matcher/rtl/accel_wrap_firewall.v, and simply instantiate your accelerators and set the register MMIO.
+To connect any accelerator to a RPU, you can use the Verilog interface provided in the accelerator wrapper, for example *fpga_src/accel/ip_matcher/rtl/accel_wrap_firewall.v*, and simply instantiate your accelerators and set the register MMIO.

 To synthesize and then place and route them for FPGA, you can use the tcl scripts in fpga_src/boards/*/fpga as examples and replace the accelerator files.
 As mentioned above, there are example on how to only change the RSUs, how to change the load balancer, how to change all the PR regions together, how to merge results of these runs, or even how to reuse another PR run in the next one.

 ## Changing the load balancer

-The default load balancer is round robin for 16 RSU designs, and hash-based load balancer for 8 RSU designs. (currently 16 RSU design is used for firewall and there is no difference between RSUs, the 8 RSU design is used for intrusion detection and we need flow state).
-If any different load balancer is desired, you can change/add it under the rtl directory (e.g., fpga_src/boards/VCU1525_200g_16RPU/rtl) and simply replace the load balancer Verilog file in the <ins>create_project.tcl</ins> script.
-For example, change *../rtl/RR_LU_scheduler_PR.v * in fpga_src/boards/VCU1525_200g_16RPU/fpga/create_project.tcl.
+The default load balancer (LB) is round robin for 16 RSU designs, and hash-based LB for 8 RSU designs. (currently 16 RSU design is used for firewall and there is no difference between RSUs, the 8 RSU design is used for intrusion detection and we need flow state).
+If any different LB is desired, you can change/add a new one similar to the 3 examples found in *fpga_src/lib/Shire/rtl/* for Round Robin (*lb_rr_lu.v*), hash-based that blocks input interfaces when RPUs cannot receive (*lb_hash_blocking.v*), and hash-based that drops based on specific destination core within the LB (*lb_hash_dropping.v*).

+* The LB module is designed in a manner to abstract away the policy for load balancing into a separate module.
+In other words, the input data per interface and status of slots per core is given to this module as an input, and it has to decide which RPU a packet needs to go.
+Then it can ask for a descriptor for the destination RPU and use it to stamp the packet.
+There is also an interface to host to enable LB configuration and status readback.
+The provided *lb_controller* module handles the slot status and controls the control channel between the LB and RPU interconnects.

+* If you're adding a new LB, change the Verilog file name in the <ins>create_project.tcl</ins> script accordingly, and similarly for PR run scripts.

 * Unfortunately, top level Verilog file for a reconfigurable module cannot be parametrized in Vivado.
-Therefore, the load balancer examples are placed in the rtl directory per board.
-If you want to add a new load balancer, you can follow the suit of putting the parameters right after the module declaration, so only the ports require updates, or use macros.
+Therefore, the LB top level files are placed in the rtl directory per board, where the parameters are defined within the module, right after the ports decleration.
+Then the parameterized LB policy module, as well as the lb_controller, are instantiated.
+Also there is a need for a set of PR registers on the boundaries of the module, which are added through use of an include file (*fpga_src/lib/Shire/rtl/rpu_PR_regs.v*).
+Note that RPUs also use a similar method where module parameters and PR registers are defined in the rtl directory per board.

 ## Programing FPGA and loading the driver:
 There is a micro-usb header on the supported cards, that provides the JTAG interface for programming the bitfile.
 You can fire up a Vivado and make sure the connection is good to go and select the top bitfile for programming.
 Another method is to use the host_utils/runtime/loadbit.sh, to get the list of devices, program them and get their status either by target_index or the target ID: